JavaScript Variables

 let message;Code language: JavaScript (javascript)

-Once you have declared a variable, you can initialize it with a value.
-To initialize a variable, you specify the variable name, followed by an equals sign (=) and a value.
+After declaring a variable, you can initialize it with a value.
+To initialize a variable, you specify the variable name, followed by an equals sign (=) and a value:

 For example, The following declares the message variable and initializes it with a literal string "Hello":